ably/ably-php-laravel/README.md

 - Currently, this SDK only supports [Ably REST](https://www.ably.com/docs/rest).
 However, if you want to subscribe to events in PHP, you can use the [MQTT adapter](https://www.ably.com/docs/mqtt) to implement [Ably's Realtime](https://www.ably.com/docs/realtime) features in PHP.

-- This wrapper has limited usecases and [laravel-brodcaster](https://github.com/ably/laravel-broadcaster) is recommended for most cases.
+- This wrapper has limited use-cases and [laravel-broadcaster](https://github.com/ably/laravel-broadcaster) is recommended for most cases.

 This SDK is *not compatible* with some of the Ably features: